Furretar/Audio-Card-Suite/README.md

 - [ ] hotkey to add and remove 50ms to line in mpv?
 - [ ] option to change amount, from 50ms
 - [ ] hotkey to add to beginning or end of last edited card
+- [ ] edit subtitle file as you make cards to make it match?